The Abandoned (2006 film): Plot

 Nikolai tells Marie that they can escape in the truck along with their mother and their younger selves.
 While searching for the truck, Marie finds her father's now desiccated body in the barn, and is then pushed into a pseudo-past where she realizes her father and the notary are the same person.
 She flees his office in the present and runs into her past self as she comes up the steps, and continues fleeing into the sunlight until she finds herself back in the house, this time between the past and the present, where the apparition of her father explains that he has always loved his children and his wife, and could not let them leave him.

-She runs from him and finds Nikolai's body being eaten by boars.
+Marie runs from him and finds Nikolai's body being eaten by boars.
 When her doppelgänger comes after her, Marie flees to the truck parked outside and drives away.
 Marie's father's voice comes over the radio, telling her to return and join the family he has created.
 The bridge that brought her there has been destroyed, and she plunges into the river, drowning.

 The film ends with Marie's daughter, Emily, explaining that she knew her mother would never return.
-It has been a long time since her mother left for Russia and Emily has never had the desire to know what happened to Marie or her parents, breaking the cycle and leaving her abandoned.
+It has been a long time since her mother left for Russia, and Emily has never had the desire to know what happened to Marie or her parents, breaking the cycle and leaving her abandoned.